 JVN Hair | @jvnhair

-JVN Hair, founded by Queer Eye celeb, Jonathan Van Ness, has amassed a large TikTok following through their how-to videos, before and afters, and fun and relatable skits all featuring their suite of products.
-The JVN Hair account has a pulse on pop culture and editing that remains native to the TikTok platform.
+JVN Hair, founded by Queer Eye star Jonathan Van Ness, has amassed a large TikTok following through their how-to videos, before and afters, and fun and relatable skits all featuring their suite of products.
+The JVN Hair account has a pulse on pop culture and leverages editing that remains native to the TikTok platform.

 GoPro | @gopro

 Who better to show off your product in action than your customers?
-GoPro’s handheld video cameras are built for adventure and users have used them to film their outdoor activities from every corner of the world.
+GoPro’s handheld video cameras are built for adventure, and users have used them to film their outdoor activities from every corner of the world.

 Chubbies | @chubbiesshorts